nham/wabbo/written/fuzzy_string_matching_DP.md

   - symmetric: $ed(s,t) = ed(t,s)$ for all $s$ and $t$
   - transitive: $ed(s, u) \leq ed(s, t) + ed(t, u)$

-By definition we have non-negativity, and clearly the only way we can get an edit sequence of 0 is for the strings to be identical.
-Transitivity is also very easy to see: the smallest edit sequence taking $s$ to $t$ concatenated with the smallest edit sequence taking $t$ to $u$ is in fact an edit sequence of length $ed(s,t) + ed(t, u)$ that takes $s$ to $u$, and we've defined $ed(s, u)$ to be the *smallest* edit sequence that does that.
+By definition we have non-negativity, and clearly the only way we can get an edit sequence of length 0 is for the strings to be identical.
+Transitivity is also easy to see: the smallest edit sequence taking $s$ to $t$ concatenated with the smallest edit sequence taking $t$ to $u$ is in fact an edit sequence of length $ed(s,t) + ed(t, u)$ that takes $s$ to $u$, and we've defined $ed(s, u)$ to be the *smallest* edit sequence that does that.

-The symmetricity of $ed$ is not any harder, but seems a bit clunkier to state.
-The idea I have in mind is that for any operation on $s$, there's a well-defined inverse operation on $t$.
+The symmetricity of $ed$ is not much harder to prove, but the proof I have seems a bit clunky: the idea is that for any operation on $s$, there's a well-defined inverse operation on $t$.
 So if we insert a symbol $a$ into $s$ at some point, the inverse is deleting $a$ from $t$, and vice versa for deleting a symbol from $s$.
 The inverse of replacing symbol $a$ in $s$ with symbol $b$ is to replace symbol $b$ in $t$ with symbol $a$.
 So for any edit sequence turning $s$ into $t$, reverse it and find the inverse of each operation to obtain an edit sequence turning $t$ into $s$.

-(I would like to note that since $ed$ is positive-definite, symmetric and obeys the triangle inequality, it is a metric space and hence a Hausdorff topological space, which leads us right back to where we started.
+(I would like to point out that since $ed$ is a metric, the collection of all strings equipped with $ed$ is a metric space.
+But by basic topology all metric spaces are Hausdorff, so we're right back where we started.
 Topology is destiny.)

 There's a way to generalize the Levenshtein metric as well.
-Instead of talking about the length of the edit sequence, we can assign each operation type some non-negative cost.
+Instead of talking about the length of the edit sequence, we can assign each operation type some non-negative cost (provided at least one of the costs is positive).
 Then $ed(s,t)$ is defined to be the minimal cost of all edit sequences taking $s$ to $t$.
 (I'm not going to explore this, but I thought it was worth mentioning.)

-P.S.
-I'm not really going to use the fact that the edit distance is a bona fide metric in what follows.
-I just thought it was interesting, and also wanted to trick you into learning some math.

 ## Implementing the Levenshtein metric